Explore DNR's new interactive map!

 Northwoods Historic District, located in Doraville, DeKalb County, Georgia, was listed in the National Register of Historic Places on June 2, 2014.
 The Northwoods Area Neighborhood Association sponsored the nomination and graduate students in the Heritage Preservation Program at Georgia State University prepared the nomination materials.

-The City of Porterdale (Newton County) is Georgia’s 85th Certified Local Government (CLG).
-The National Park Service, U.S. Department of the Interior confirmed the designation in late December 2012.
+The Historic Preservation Division (HPD) of the Georgia Department of Natural Resources is pleased to announce that the City of Tybee Island (Chatham County) is Georgia’s 88th Certified Local Government (CLG).
+The National Park Service, U.S. Department of the Interior confirmed the designation on May 5, 2014.

 The United States Post Office and Courthouse, located at 805 Gloucester Street, Brunswick, Glynn County, Georgia, was listed in the National Register of Historic Places on April 15, 2014.
 The General Services Administration (GSA) sponsored the nomination.

 The William and Hannah Root House, located at 145 Denmead Street, Marietta, Cobb County, Georgia, was listed in the National Register of Historic Places on March 12, 2014.
 The property owners, Cobb Landmarks and Historical Society, Inc., sponsored the nomination and a graduate student from Clemson University/College of Charleston’s Master of Science in Historic Preservation program prepared the nomination materials.
 The building was listed at the local level of significance as a good example of a central-hall I-house in Marietta.